lepidus/thoth-templates-doc/onix21_template_reference.md

 ### ContentItem
 `Optional, Repeatable`

 An item of content in the product.
+Use this element for chapters

 ```xml
 <ContentItem>